Insurance Bad Faith

 Many people and businesses make a claim with their insurance company and are surprised to learn that rather than providing protection, the insurance company can file a lawsuit against them.
 Such lawsuits are called declaratory judgment actions.
 When an insurance company files a declaratory judgment action against its own insured, it is usually asking the court to declare that there is no insurance coverage for the insured.
 Slappey & Sadd is comprised of attorneys that represent policyholders sued by their own insurance companies in a declaratory judgment action.Why Do Insurance Companies Use Examination Under Oath?

 After an insured makes a claim, some insurance companies will begin a process of delay and harassment, looking for reasons to deny a claim.
 One tool the insurance company uses is an examination under oath.
 If your insurance company demands that you submit to an examination under oath, rest assured that the insurance company is suspicious of the claim and looking for a reason to deny coverage.
 Slappey & Sadd represents insureds to prepare them and stand by them during the examination under oath.
 We are dedicated to holding profit hungry insurance companies responsible for the promises they make to their clients.
-If you feel you have been wronged by an insurance company, please contact the experienced Atlanta Insurance/Bad Faith lawyers at Slappey and Sadd, LLC today.Insurance Bad Faith Attorney Georgia
+If you feel you have been wronged by an insurance company, please contact an insurance bad faith lawyer at our Atlanta firm today.Insurance Bad Faith

 The insurance industry has been successful in ensuring that their practices are not overseen by the federal government, but most states do have insurance laws that help to protect the insured.
 When an insurance bad faith claim is filed the settlement is reached based on the insurer knowing that he or she was acting out the bad faith concept.